Capture of Contalmaison: III Corps plan

-Two columns on the right flank were to be formed by the 101st Brigade (Brigadier-General R. C. Gore) with one battalion leading and a supporting battalion behind, followed by a battalion detached from the 103rd (Tyneside Irish) Brigade (Brigadier-General N. J. G. Cameron).
-The two columns on the left flank were from the 102nd (Tyneside Scottish) Brigade (Brigadier-General T. P. B. Tiernan) and the remaining two battalions of the 103rd Brigade were to follow the columns.
+Two columns on the right flank were to be formed by the 101st Brigade (Brigadier-General Robert Gore) with one battalion leading and a supporting battalion behind, followed by a battalion detached from the 103rd (Tyneside Irish) Brigade (Brigadier-General N. J. G. Cameron).
+The two columns on the left flank were from the 102nd (Tyneside Scottish) Brigade (Brigadier-General Trevor Tiernan) and the remaining two battalions of the 103rd Brigade were to follow the columns.
 The first objective of the two leading lines of battalions was the German front system of four trench lines, the fourth trench being about 2000 yd from the British front line and to be reached at 8:18 a.m., 48 minutes after zero hour.
 The second objective was the German second intermediate line (Kaisergraben) just short of Contalmaison and Pozières, to be reached at 8:58 a.m., where the 101st and 102nd brigades were to dig in.
 The 103rd Brigade was then to pass through and reach the final objective on the far side of Contalmaison and Pozières at 10:10 a.m. and consolidate, ready to attack the German second position 800 yd further on.